 The devastating effect of Coronavirus pandemic on women and girls across the globe is enormous in every sphere of life- health, economy, security and social protection.

-“At the same time as they are losing paid employment, folding market and businesses, women’s unpaid care work has increased as a result of school closures, husbands out of jobs and businesses the increased needs of care and attention lies on women even looking after older relatives.
-These current states are putting women’ health at a high risk because, a lot runs through their minds, thinking of how to cater for the entire family.
-These are always the challenges women face in combining this roles which always defeat women’s rights and deny women’s opportunities.”
+“At the same time as they are losing paid employment, folding market and businesses, women’s unpaid care work has increased as a result of school closures, husbands out of jobs and businesses; the increased needs of care and attention lies on women even looking after older relatives.
+These current states are putting women’s health at a high risk because a lot runs through their minds, thinking of how to cater for the entire family.
+These are always the challenges women face in combining these roles which always defeat women’s rights and deny women’s opportunities.”

 Forced lockdowns and movement restrictions also mean that women’s suffering has doubled in terms of the risk of gender-based violence especially now that everyone is being trapped at home with their abusers.
-Now that social support services are disrupted or inaccessible, most women are at the risk- risk of accessing health care services managing their ill health ,that of children, elderly and those in the family, no more access to protection or safe sex access to life-saving sexual and reproductive health care is disrupted.
+Now that social support services are disrupted or inaccessible, most women are at risk- risk of accessing health care services managing their ill health, that of the children, the elderly and others in the family.
+No more access to protection or safe sex;access to life-saving sexual and reproductive health care is disrupted.
 They are vulnerable to abuses both physical and psychological trauma.

 According to the UN secretary-general, COVID-19 is not only a challenge to global health systems, but also a test of our human spirit, and a better world must emerge following the pandemic.

 “Gender equality and women’s rights are essential to getting through this pandemic together, to recovering faster, and to building a better future for everyone”, he said.

 The UN chief has urged governments to put women and girls at the center of their recovery efforts, including by making them leaders and equally involved in decision-making.